This post contains affiliated links. Please read my disclosure page.

 Visions is a company who makes a great quality tempered glass cookware.
 Their cookware is made in France and the lids are made in China.
 There are some concerns with lead and cadmium with some glass products, however, Visions cookware is free of lead and cadmium.
 For glass material, food can stick if you don’t have enough oil so I would use glass cookware for boiling food.

 Nonstick cookware can leach harmful chemicals into food while cooking in high temperature.
 Ceramic coated nonstick cookware also poses harm due to its nanoparticles in ceramic nonstick coating.
 Healthy, non toxic cookware includes 100% ceramic, porcelain enamel, tempered glass, stainless steel, cast iron and carbon steel.
 Each cookware has pros and cons.
 With ceramic and porcelain enamel cookware though, I would research first to see if the cookware contain lead or cadmium.
-Ceramic, glass or porcelain enamel pots or sauce pans are great for cooking acidic foods or cooking for long duration.
-Stainless steel is much lighter than ceramic & porcelain and is excellent for cooking foods other than acidic food or food that need long cooking time.
+Ceramic, glass or porcelain enamel pots or sauce pans are great for cooking acidic foods if they don’t contain lead or cadmium.
+Stainless steel is much lighter than ceramic & porcelain and is excellent for cooking foods other than acidic food.
 Cast iron works great for cooking eggs, pancakes and meats.
 Carbon steel is awesome for stir-frying food like noodles or fried rice.
 If you already have a cookware set, add an individual piece for your non toxic cooking needs.
-If you are looking for a cookware set, ceramic, enamel porcelain, glass is all great except I would add a cast iron or carbon steel skillet.
-If you are interested in a stainless steel cookware set, adding a pot or sauce pan for cooking acidic food or cooking for long hours may be a good idea.
+If you are looking for a cookware set, stainless steel, ceramic, enamel porcelain, glass is all great except I would add a cast iron or carbon steel skillet.
 Happy cooking!

 If you are interested in non toxic bakeware, please read my next post, ‘Non Toxic Bakeware Guide – Which Bakeware Is Safe And Non Toxic?‘